EddieKHHo/EddieKHHo.github.io/_posts/2021-05-25-Classify-telescope-images-part2.md

     dfManual.loc[len(dfManual)] = [listName[i], 'Fpr0.01', t, fpr, tpr]
 ```

 We observe that when optimizing for low FPR, the decision threshold *t* increases relative to the default value, which is opposite to what happened when optimization using the geometric mean.
+Of course, lowering the FPR comes at the cost of a lower TPR and it is up to the analyst to decide how much of the TPR they are willing to sacrifice.
+Looking at the results of the random forest classifier, reducing FPR to 0.05 reduced FPR by 17% and TPR by just 3%, while reducing FPR to 0.02 reduced FPR by 67% and TPR by 18%.

 ```
                Model Category  Threshold       FPR       TPR